Skip to main content

 Can't find an article in our database?
 Here are a few common reasons why.

-Written by Evan Ahlers
+Written by Matthew Rayson

-Updated over a week ago
+Updated over 4 years ago

 BuzzSumo indexes 2.5+ million new articles every day and holds over 3.5 billion articles in our index.
 But we know that we don't pick up everything.
 If you don't see an article in our database that you know exists, here are a few potential reasons why.